 A typical OBIEE implementation consists of multiple tiers as shown in the architecture diagram below.
 Information from the data source layer is transformed and integrated along the way and presented in a manner that is consumable effectively to the end business user.

 OBIEE Tiered Architecture

-2. Web Tier: This is web catalog layer that stores the reports and dashboards developed by the BI business users.
+- Web Tier: This is a web catalog layer that stores the reports and dashboards developed by BI business users.

-The diagram above shows OBIEE application layer architecture.
-The Oracle application layer or popularly known as the Fusion Middleware layer is built upon a common domain based architecture that can support as set of common core functionality (like security, scalability etc) across various Oracle products.
-This is implemented with weblogic domain as shown is the diagram (Oracle BI domain).
+The diagram above shows the OBIEE application layer architecture.
+The Oracle application layer or popularly known as the Fusion Middleware layer is built upon a common domain-based architecture that can support a set of common core functionality (like security, scalability, etc) across various Oracle products.
+This is implemented with the Weblogic domain as shown in the diagram (Oracle BI domain).